brrd/electron-tabs/README.md

 #### `tab.getPosition(fromRight)`

 Get the tab position.
-If `fromRight` is true, then the index returned is negative and is the offset from the right.
+If `fromRight` is true the index returned is negative and is the offset from the right.

 #### `tab.activate()`